BitEscrow/escrow-sdk/README.md

 **crypto tools**

-Provides a full suite of cryptographic primities and other useful tools.
+Provides a suite of cryptography primitives and tools.
 Wraps the noble-curve and noble-hash libraries (and cross-checks them with other implementations).
-Also provides an extended protocol for BIP32 key-derivation that supports strings and urls.

 https://github.com/cmdruid/crypto-tools